Bartvds/demo-travis-gh-pages/README.md

 ## Intro

-This guide describes a minimal setup to enable [Travis-CI](https://travis-ci.org/) to build your static website using [Grunt](http://gruntjs.com/) and publish it to [gh-pages](https://pages.github.com/) branch after you push your sources to your gihub repository.
+This guide describes a minimal setup to enable [Travis-CI](https://travis-ci.org/) to build your static website using [Grunt](http://gruntjs.com/) and publish it to [gh-pages](https://pages.github.com/) branch after you push your sources to your Github repository.

 Using this you can automatically export the documentation for your code project or publish any other static site you build with Grunt.